 \subsection{External packages}

-The last versions of EPOS \cite{EPOSLHC} , QGSJET \cite{QGSJET2R4} , and SIBYLL \cite{SIBYLL23} hadronic collisions packages are implemented in AIRES {\currairesversion}.
-For technical reasons they are compile-time implemented, and are available by means of two different executable programs: \kwbf;Aires; and \kwbf;AiresQ; containing links to SIBYLL and QGSJET, respectively.
+The last versions of EPOS \cite{EPOSLHC} , QGSJET \cite{QGSJET2R4} , and SIBYLL \cite{SIBYLL23} hadronic collisions packages are implemented in AIRES.
+For technical reasons they are compile-time implemented, and are available by means of different executable programs: \kwbf;AiresS23; is a executable simulation program linked to SIBYLL 2.3, etc.

 The current version of AIRES ({\currairesversion}) includes links to EPOS LHC and 1.99, QGSJET-II 04 and 03, and SIBYLL 2.3, 2.3c, and 2.1.

-All the particle-nucleus interactions with projectile kinetic energy above a certain threshold are processed using the external package, while the low energy ones are calculated by means of the Hillas splitting algorithm \cite{splithin,gaisserbk} , or a built-in nuclear fragmentation model, in the cases of hadron-nucleus or nucleus-nucleus collisions .
+All the particle-nucleus and nucleus-nucleus interactions with projectile kinetic energy above a certain threshold are processed using the external package, while the low energy ones are calculated by means of the extended Hillas splitting algorithm \cite{splithin,gaisserbk} , or a built-in nuclear fragmentation model, in the cases of hadron-nucleus or nucleus-nucleus collisions .

-The IDL directive \idlbfx;ExtCollModel; is an On-Off switch that allows controlling the use of the external package (SIBYLL or QGSJET , depending on the executable program being used).
-The minimum energy required for the external package to be invoked can be altered using directive \idlbfx;MinExtCollEnergy;, as in the following example: \kwexample{MinExtCollEnergy \kwt;300 GeV;}

-AIRES {\currairesversion} supports the directive \idlbfx;ForceModelName; that is useful to ensure that a given input data set will be processed only with a determined simulation program.
-For instance, if an input data set containing the instruction \kwexample{ForceModelName \kwt;QGSJET;} is processed with other simulation program different from \kwbf;AiresQ;, the process will immediately be aborted with an error message.
+The IDL directive \idlbfx;ExtCollModel; is an On-Off switch that allows controlling the use of the external package (EPOS , QGSJET , or SIBYLL , depending on the executable program being used).
+The minimum energy required for the external package to be invoked can be altered using directives \idlbfx;MinExtCollEnergy; and/or \idlbfx;MinExtNucCollEnergy;, as in the following example: \kwexample{ MinExtCollEnergy \kwt;300 GeV;\\ MinExtNucCollEnergy \kwt;500 GeV; } AIRES supports also the directive \idlbfx;ForceModelName; that is useful to ensure that a given input data set will be processed only with a determined simulation program.
+For instance, if an input data set containing the instruction \kwexample{ForceModelName \kwt;QGSJET-II-04;} is processed with other simulation program different from \kwbf;AiresQIIr04;, the process will immediately be aborted with an error message.
 When the directive is not used no check is performed and the simulations can be started with any program.

 The cross sections used to determine the collision mean free paths can also be controlled.
-In the current version there are several sets of hadronic cross sections available, namely, Standard, Bartol \cite{MOCCA}, QGSJET and SIBYLL cross sections.
+In the current version there are several sets of hadronic cross sections available, namely, Standard, EPOS, QGSJET and SIBYLL (all versions) cross sections.
+The